Cetis/hear/HEAR_1.1_Specification.md

 the qualification must be contained in the provider element.

-**issuerDescription**: This element is included for compliance with the Europass Diploma Supplement Application Profile of the EuroLMAI.
+**issuerDescription**: This element is included for compliance with the normative Europass Diploma Supplement Application Profile of \[EN 15981\], EuroLMAI.